Samurai Reincarnation: Plot

 Shiro tempts Kirimaru to seduce Omitsu to complete his descent into evil.
 Kirimaru attempts to force himself on her, but finds he is unable to go through with it.
 A watching Jubei ultimately spares the repentant Kirimaru, seeing his latent conscience.
 Meanwhile, the shogunate holds a lavish hunting party, and a group of angered farmers interrupt the hunt in protest of the high taxes invoked to fund it.
 Hosokawa and Tajima trick Ietsuna into shooting down the farmers.
-Muramasa finishes forging Jubei's sword, proclaiming it can even kill God, before passing away from exhaustion.
+Muramasa finishes forging Jubei's sword, proclaiming it can even kill God, before dying from exhaustion.

 The executed farmers are crucified on a hill, and Shiro incites a bloody riot among the gathered peasants, before rallying them as his army to ride to Edo and overthrow the Shogun.
 Kirimaru attempts to escape with Omitsu, but is killed by Shiro.
 An arriving Jubei swears to avenge Kirimaru, before Musashi challenges Jubei to a duel at Funajima the following morning.
 Jubei and Otsu confront Musashi at Funajima, and Jubei slays Musashi in their duel.

 As the peasants' uprising continues to advance on the capital, Hosokawa takes Ietsuna hostage and rampages through Edo Castle with Tajima, setting the castle ablaze.
 Shiro reveals himself to the Shogun before the insane Hosokawa falls with Ietsuna into the flames.
 Jubei, his body now warded with Buddhist prayer symbols, arrives and duels Tajima in the burning castle.
 Jubei's sword is broken, and Tajima is eventually killed with his own Muramasa sword.

 Shiro appears, offering to let Jubei join him.
 Jubei refuses, and manages to decapitate Shiro in the ensuing fight.
 Still living, Shiro takes his severed head, and vows to continue resurrecting as long as humanity exists, before disappearing into the flames.